 U.S. Immigration Law provides a means for an immigrant to come to the United States as the spouse or fiance’ of an American citizen.
-The spouse may enter the USA as an LPR by adjusting status at the USA Consulate in his or her home country or by adjusting status in the USA.
+The spouse may enter the USA as a Lawful Permanent Resident (LPR) by adjusting status at the USA Consulate in his or her home country or by adjusting status in the USA.
 The spouse will be interviewed at the consulate and will be required to demonstrate that his/her marriage is entered into in good faith and not for the purpose of obtaining a green card.

 The fiancé will be interviewed at the US consulate in his/her home country and will be required to show that the engagement is entered into in good faith.
 The fiancé will enter the USA with a 90 day nonimmigrant visa.
 The immigrant and the USC that sponsored the immigrant have 90 days to get married or the fiancé must return to his or her country.
 The fiancé may then adjust status to a legal permanent resident inside the United States.
 The entry visa is known as a K-1 and requires multiple application forms, including a preliminary petition (I-129F).
 Both the marriage and fiancé avenue require proof of the relationship.
 Proof can be in the form of photographs, timeline, plane tickets, phone records and letters, joint assets….